Some Properties of Distal Actions on Locally Compact Groups

 \end{section}

-\begin{acknowledgement} The second author would like to thank the Indian Statistical Institute (ISI), Bangalore, India as some part of the work was done during a couple of short visits to the institute. \end{acknowledgement}
+\begin{acknowledgement} The second author would like to thank the Indian Statistical Institute (ISI), Bangalore, India as some part of the work was done during a couple of short visits to the institute.
+Moreover, she would also like to thank the National Board for Higher Mathematics (NBHM), DAE, Govt.\ of India for a project grant during the period when the manuscript was revised and improved. \end{acknowledgement}

 \advance\baselineskip by 2pt